Linaro/website/_posts/current/blog/2020-09-25-enabling-uefi-secure-boot-on-u-boot.md

 This step is a bit tricky as, AFAIK, there is no website available from which a valid Red Hat certificate can be downloaded.

-Luckily any EFI application may hold associated certificates in its signature (with pkcs7 format), and 'shim.efi', which is to be loaded as the first EFI application, has been signed with "Red Hat Secure Boot (CA key 1)".
+Luckily any EFI application may hold associated certificates in its signature (with pkcs7 format), and 'shim.efi', which is to be loaded as the first EFI application, which has been signed with "Red Hat Secure Boot (CA key 1)".
 You will have to dig into the signature's data structure and retrieve this certificate into a separate file.

 Details are not described here, but you can use "sbverify" command to extract signature data (or authenticode) from the binary and then use "openssl" command to examine and parse it to identify the offset and size of the certificate within it.